-The exhaust emissions of carbon monoxide (CO), volatile organic compounds (VOC), nitrogen oxides (NO_x) , ammonia (NH_3) and particulate matter (PM{10}) that result from combustion of motor fuels in the engines of road vehicles depend on the type of fuel, the engine and exhaust gas after treatment technology as well as on driving behaviour.
+The exhaust emissions of carbon monoxide (CO), volatile organic compounds (VOC), nitrogen oxides (NO_x), ammonia (NH_3) and particulate matter (PM{10}) depend on the type of fuel, the engine and exhaust gas after treatment technology, driving speed and driving behaviour.
 These emissions are calculated by multiplying the vehicle kilometres travelled on Dutch territory per vehicle type by emission factors per vehicle type, road type and congestion level, expressed in grams per vehicle kilometre.
-The emission factors are derived annually from measurement data under test conditions and from real-world driving.
+The emission factors are derived annually from measurements under test conditions and from real-world driving.
 Figure 3.1 shows the different steps for calculating the exhaust emissions of CO, VOC, NO_x , NH_3 , and PM{10} from road transport.
 The calculation begins with determining the emission factors (grams per vehicle kilometre) per vehicle class per road type.
-The vehicle classes are defined by the vehicle type (passenger cars, light-duty trucks, etc.), weight class, fuel type, emission legislation class (Euro standards) and, for specific vehicle types, the engine and exhaust gas technology used to comply with the specific Euro standard (e.g. the use of Exhaust Gas Recirculation (EGR) or Selective Reduction Catalysts (SCR) to comply with Euro V emissions standards for heavy-duty engines).
+The vehicle classes are defined by the vehicle type (passenger cars, light-duty trucks, etc.), weight class, fuel type, emission legislation class (Euro standards) and, for specific vehicle types, the engine and exhaust gas technology used to comply with the specific Euro standard (e.g. the use of Exhaust Gas Recirculation (EGR) or Selective Catalytic Reduction (SCR) to comply with Euro V emissions standards for heavy-duty engines).
 Table 3.1 shows the vehicle categories used according to type of fuel and weight class.
 Table 3.2 shows the different environmental regulations (Euro standards) for light-duty and heavy-duty vehicles, including the specific dates when the legislation entered into force.
 Table 3.37 shows the shares of different exhaust gas technologies applied for specific Euro classes.
 Table 3.38 shows the shares of hybrid vehicles and CNG vehicles in vehicle sales per Euro class.
-With each new Euro standard, emission standards were tightened, resulting for the most part in lower real-world emissions per vehicle kilometre.